Eight Questions to Ask that Hiring Managers Love

 For some, that might be a welcome indication that the interview is winding down.
 For others, it’s an opportunity to impress your interviewer and demonstrate that you are the right candidate for the job!

-We asked some of our hiring managers and recruiters what questions they were asked by candidates that stood out to them in interviews here at Citizens Bank.
-Take a look at the top 8 they shared.
+We asked some of our hiring managers and recruiters what questions they were asked by candidates that stood out to them in interviews here at Citizens.
+Take a look at the top eight they shared.

 1. What stood out on my resume that you think makes me a good fit?